-On 1 April 2011 ACC introduced experience rating, a system of modifying a business’s ACC Work levy based on its claims history.
+Experience rating is a system of modifying a business’s ACC Work levy based on its claims history.

 Experience rating recognises and rewards business owners (including self-employed people) with good claims experience, and encourages a focus on improving workplace safety and making New Zealand businesses better places to work.

-Our Preventing Injuries – At Work section has more information and support around preventing and managing injuries in your workplace.
+Our preventing injuries at work section has more information and support around preventing and managing injuries in your workplace.

 Your business must provide ACC cover to all employees, including shareholder-employees.

-Different cover product options are available, based on whether you are a non-PAYE shareholder-employee or a PAYE shareholder-employee.
+Different cover product options are available, based on whether you are a non-PAYE shareholder-employee or a PAYE shareholder-employee:

-You are automatically covered by ACC if you have a work-related injury or illness, or if you get injured outside of work.
+You are automatically covered by us if you have a work-related injury or illness, or if you get injured outside of work.
 It is important to make an ACC claim as soon as possible so you can receive entitlements.